sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

 - DUMP opcode for debugging
 - Branch flag behavior (BZF branches when Z is false)
 - Using PUSHC to access carry flag for branching
+- **String literals must be defined in .DATA section and referenced by label**

 Remember: Arguments always start at BP+5, not BP+3!
 This is critical for correct function parameter access.
 All code must use VM opcodes - never use native 6502 instructions!
+String literals cannot be used directly with PUSHD - they must be defined in the .DATA section first!